SAFE-SQL: Self-Augmented In-Context Learning with Fine-grained Example Selection for Text-to-SQL: Introduction

 In this paper, we propose SAFE-SQL, a novel approach that fully exploits the generative power of large language models (LLMs) to create high-quality synthetic examples in an unsupervised manner.
-SAFE-SQL enhances its inference capabilities without additional fine-tuning through four key steps: \textbf{\textit{(1) Schema Linking}}: Analyzing SQL test questions, database tables, and foreign keys to map relationships between queries and database structures \textbf{\textit{(2) Example Generation}}: Generating ten similar question-SQL query-reasoning path triplets per input using schema-linked information with LLMs \textbf{\textit{(3) Threshold-based example selection}}: Evaluating generated examples via embedding similarity, keyword \& structural alignment, and reasoning path validity, retaining only those scoring above specific threshold and \textbf{\textit{(4) Final SQL Inference}}: Leveraging the curated examples, this step utilizes in-context learning to enhance the performance of large language models.
+SAFE-SQL enhances its inference capabilities without additional fine-tuning through four key steps: \textbf{\textit{(1) Schema Linking}}: Analyzing SQL test questions, database tables, and foreign keys to map relationships between queries and database structures \textbf{\textit{(2) Example Generation}}: Generating N-question-SQL query-reasoning path triplets per input using schema-linked information with LLMs \textbf{\textit{(3) Threshold-based example selection}}: Filtering generated examples using specifically designed relevance criteria based on semantic similarity, Structural alignment, and reasoning path validity, retaining only those scoring above a specific threshold to ensure high quality and relevance for in-context learning examples and \textbf{\textit{(4) Final SQL Inference}}: Leveraging the curated examples, this step utilizes in-context learning to enhance the performance of large language models.
 This approach benefits from carefully selected examples that align with the natural language question and database schema, ensuring accurate and efficient SQL generation.

 By relying on LLM-generated and filtered examples, SAFE-SQL significantly improves robustness and accuracy, particularly in complex or unseen scenarios where retrieval-based approaches struggle.
-Consequently, our approach eliminates the need for additional model training while achieving superior performance in Text-to-SQL tasks.
-Our contributions can be listed as follows: \begin{itemize}[leftmargin=10pt, labelindent=0pt] \item We propose SAFE-SQL, a fully unsupervised approach that leverages LLMs to generate synthetic examples without additional fine-tuning or reliance on predefined training sets. \item We introduce a structured filtering mechanism that selects high-quality question-SQL pairs based on embedding similarity, keyword and structural alignment, and reasoning path validation. \item Our method dynamically adapts examples using schema-linked information to boost SQL generation particularly in complex and unseen scenarios. \end{itemize}
+Our approach eliminates the need for additional model training while achieving superior performance in Text-to-SQL tasks.
+Our contributions can be listed as follows: \begin{itemize}[leftmargin=10pt, labelindent=0pt] \item We propose SAFE-SQL, a fully unsupervised approach that leverages LLMs to generate synthetic examples. \item Our method leverages schema linking to dynamically adapt examples, boosting the performance of Text-to-SQL in complex scenarios. \item We introduce a structured filtering mechanism that selects high-quality question-SQL pairs based on semantic similarity, structural alignment, and reasoning path validation.